Community Scholars Program

 Reproductive Justice

-Students work in small groups (4-6) on a sustained community project or effort.
-In Fall 2023/Spring 2024, students are working with DARLA (Doula Association for Reproductive Loss and Abortion), the Abortion Rights Fund of Western Mass and University Health Services to create a medication abortion doula program on the UMass campus.
+Students have worked with DARLA (Doula Association for Reproductive Loss and Abortion), the Abortion Rights Fund of Western Mass and University Health Services to create a medication abortion doula program on the UMass campus.
+They have also been engaged in providing political education and workshops about medication abortion.

 Abolition